-The name and the learning outcomes of the courses can never change during your studies but all the other content can be subject to change in every semester.
+The name and the learning outcomes of the courses can never change during your studies, but all the other content can be subject to change in every semester.

-You can find the course descriptions (syllabus) of every course on the website.
+You can find every course's course descriptions (syllabus) on the website.